The Collateral Premium and Levered Safe-Asset Production

-Banks are vital determinants of the supply of money-like safe assets in an economy: banks produce them by issuing short-term liabilities and pledging collateral.
-But their ability to create safe assets varies considerably over time as leverage constraints fluctuate.
-I present a model to describe private safe asset production when intermediaries face leverage constraints.
-I measure bank leverage constraints using bank-intermediated basis trades and show that the collateral premium — a strategy long Treasuries which are used more often as repo collateral and short Treasuries used less often — has a positive expected return of 65 basis points per annum because the collateral premium loads on bank leverage risk.
+Banks are vital suppliers of money-like safe assets: banks produce safe assets by issuing short-term liabilities and pledging collateral.
+But their ability to create safe assets varies over time as leverage constraints fluctuate.
+I present a model to describe private safe-asset production when intermediaries face leverage constraints.
+I measure bank leverage constraints using bank-intermediated basis trades.
+The collateral premium — a strategy long Treasuries used more often as repo collateral and short Treasuries used less often — has a positive expected return of 65 basis points per year because the collateral premium compensates for bank leverage risk.